Nishith Gupta

-Nishith Gupta (born January 3, 1977) is an Indian-German molecular biologist and parasitologist known for his pioneering work in the field of Host–pathogen interaction and cell signalling.
+Nishith Gupta is an Indian-German molecular biologist and parasitologist known for his pioneering work in the field of Host–pathogen interaction and cell signalling.
 He is currently working as Professor, Senior Fellow of the Wellcome Trust-DBT (India Alliance) at the Hyderabad campus of Birla Institute of Technology and Science, Pilani.

 Early life and education

 Nishith Gupta was born in Shahjahanpur, Uttar Pradesh, India.
-He pursued his early education at the Rohilkhand university (BS), Banaras Hindu University (MS) and later obtained his PhD in biochemistry from Leipzig University (Germany) in 2003.
+He pursued his early education at the Rohilkhand university (BS), Banaras Hindu University (MS) and later obtained his PhD in biochemistry from Leipzig University (Germany).
 Afterward, he was a post-doctoral fellow at the National Jewish Medical Center in Denver, United States.
-In 2009, he became a research group leader at the Humboldt University and affiliate scientist at the Max Planck Institute for Infection Biology in Berlin.
+He became a research group leader at the Humboldt University and affiliate scientist at the Max Planck Institute for Infection Biology in Berlin.
 In 2017, he was awarded Doctor habilitatus (DSc) by Humboldt University in the field of biochemistry and molecular parasitology.
-In 2020, he returned to India, joining BITS Pilani as a Professor in the Department of Biological Sciences at the Hyderabad campus.
+Currently, he is working as a Professor in the Department of Biological Sciences at the Birla Institute of Technology and Science, Pilani – Hyderabad Campus.